 The moral of the story is: if you’re in with the lunch ladies, you’ve got nothing to worry about.
 (I wish my high school time were that easy.)

 Was your American or Czech school experience like this?
-Which system is better?
+Which system do you think is better?